 During surgery, either a portion of the cornea or the entire cornea is replaced with healthy tissue.
 Depending on the type of surgery, stitches may be needed.
 In all cases, however, a patch will be required to shield the recovering eye for 1-4 days after the procedure.
 Your doctor will instruct you on which medications to take and how to care for your eye in the days and weeks following the surgery.

-If you require a corneal transplant or have already undergone the procedure, speak with Melania Napolitano, O.D. or one of the knowledgeable staff members at 20/20 Eye Care about how to safely regain clear vision after surgery.
+If you require a corneal transplant or have already undergone the procedure, speak with Dr. Melania and Dr. Maria or one of the knowledgeable staff members at 20/20 Eye Care about how to safely regain clear vision after surgery.

 How Is Vision Impacted After a Corneal Transplant?